To make our homes and gadgets run

 Where else can you have such fun, environmentally?!"

-- Ecoriums of Philip Sibbering's Warhammer 40,000 are a dark subversion of this trope.
+- Ecoriums of Philip Sibbering's Warhammer 40,000 fanfiction are a dark subversion of this trope.
 They are sustainable environments run entirely by renewable energies, designed to meet every community need... which are sealed away completely from the outside world in colossal, Gothic structures to prevent nuclear attack.
-Most of their inhabitants live a dismal existence reminiscent of medieval peasants, and it's explicitly mentioned that the vast, vast majority of their inhabitants will never see the Sun, or even go outside unless they're conscripted into the Imperial Guard.
+Most of their inhabitants live a dismal existence reminiscent of medieval peasants, and it's explicitly stated that the vast, vast majority of their inhabitants will never see the Sun, or even go outside unless they're conscripted into the Imperial Guard.

 - Treasure Planet features a blend of Victorian and Art Nouveau styles with futuristic technology powered by solar sails.

-- The works of Hayao Miyazaki, while created before the Solarpunk movement began, have helped to shape the movement:
+- The works of Hayao Miyazaki, while created before the Solar Punk movement began, have helped to shape the movement:

 - Princess Mononoke: A village in the throes of industrialization clashes with the forces of nature, but they ultimately learn to coexist?
 Sounds about right.